 may himself be evicted by the rightful owner of the unpaid debt.
 Though, since possession is protected, as

-in Germany will acquire a complete defence to a claim even by the latter after the collection period of
+will acquire a complete defence to a claim even by the latter after the collection period of

 limitation has run in respect of an action by him: so that than the credit will have become ripened by lapse